aka ''Cosmic Baton Girl Comet-san" is a Magical Girl

 - Princesses Prefer Pink: Well, heroic princesses do.

-- Rababou tends to act as Only Sane Man, nagging Comet to do her job to find the Prince while all Comat wants is to explore the world.
+- Rababou tends to act as Only Sane Man, nagging Comet to do her job to find the Prince while all Comet wants is to explore the world.

 - Rebellious Princess: Comet is a very mild-mannered example.
 When we first meet her, she's at a betrothal party complaining about her uncomfortable ball gown and wishing she could just ditch the party to go star-gazing, and when she's sent to Earth to find the prince, she's far more interested in exploring this strange new world than she is in chasing after some guy she's never met.

-- Interesting cases with Meteor.
-After Comet denounces her betrothal with the Prince of Tambourine Star near the end of the series, Meteor does the same, announcing that she has no intention of marrying a wishy-washy Prince.
-She rather find her own way to become queen.
-Hearing this, her mother, who is the one who pushed her to pursue relationship with the Prince. actually pleased with this answer, since this means that Meteor had develops a backbone befitting for a queen.
+- An interesting case with Meteor.
+After Comet denounces her betrothal with the Prince of Tambourine Star near the end of the series, Meteor does the same, announcing that she has no intention of marrying a wishy-washy Prince and that she would rather find her own way to become queen.
+Hearing this, her mother, who is the one who pushed her to pursue a relationship with the Prince, is actually pleased with this answer, since this means that Meteor had developed a backbone befitting for a queen.